-As part of the Türkiye Culture Route Festival, artist Zeynep Munzur organized an “Artistic Necktie Workshop.”
-In the event held in the garden of the Devlet Resim ve Heykel Müzesi with the participation of Hrvoje Cvitanovic, Croatia’s Ambassador to Ankara, participants painted canvases in the shape of neckties.
+As part of the Türkiye Culture Route Festival, artist Zeynep Munzur hosted an “Artistic Necktie Workshop” in the garden of the Devlet Resim ve Heykel Müzesi.
+The event, which saw the participation of Hrvoje Cvitanovic, Croatia’s Ambassador to Ankara, invited guests to paint canvases in the unique shape of neckties, blending creativity with cultural expression.

 Haşim KILIÇ